RotherOSS/otobo-docker/README.md

 `sudo cp otobo_nginx-selfsigned.key otobo_nginx-selfsigned.crt $(docker volume inspect --format '{{ .Mountpoint }}' otobo_nginx_ssl)`

-The filenames _otobo_nginx-selfsigned.key_ and _otobo_nginx-selfsigned.crt_ happen to be the default configuration in the otobo nginx image.
+The filenames _otobo_nginx-selfsigned.key_ and _otobo_nginx-selfsigned.crt_ are the default configuration in the otobo nginx image.

 In the general case the company's certificate and private key can be copied into the volume.
 The names of the copied files must the be set via environment options when starting the container.